 By default, we have implemented LDAP, SPNEGO/Kerberos, User table and GitHub repo for authentication and authorization.
 Other authentication method can be easily supported if there are requests from our users.

 Due to security reasons, all clients must be registered before being authenticated on the server.
 Unregistered clients are not supported on this implementation.

 This service has several endpoints and listening to port 6884.

-This endpoint gets all the clients from client service with filter and sorted on clientName.
-A page query parameter is mandatory and pageSize and clientName filter are optional.
+This endpoint gets all the clients from client service that were filtered and sorted on clientName.
+A page query parameter is mandatory and pageSize and clientName filters are optional.

 Page number which must be specified.
 It starts with 1 and an empty list will be returned if the page is greater than the last page.

 Default pageSize is 10, and you can overwrite it with another number.
 Please don’t use a big number due to performance reason.